openMetaAnalysis/Compression-stockings-to-prevent-post-phlebitic-syndrome/README.md

 A living systematic review

-**Clinical summary:** This meta-analysis suggests that clinical intervention may be effective.
-However, this finding is based on a retrospective subgroup analysis with less than 500 total patients randomized.
+**Clinical summary:** This meta-analysis suggests that stockings worn for 2 years starting at the time of the clot may be effective if more than 75% of patients are compliant at least 80% of the time.
+Similarly, the OCTAVIA trial isolates that benefit occurs from the second year of stockings.

 * [Reconciliation of conclusions with prior meta-analyses](../../tree/master/reconciliation-tables/Reconciliation%20of%20conclusions.csv)
 * [Keep current with this topic](Keep-up.md)